TheSmartHyena/sesamm-test/README.md

 - npm i
 - npm start

-the applicatio will run of the default react app port: 3000.
+The application will run of the default react app port: 3000.